 Marketers know that measuring engagement metrics is important for an efficient social media strategy, but do you know why?
 For starters, checking your user engagement metrics allows you to see how loyal your fans are to your brand.
 In this post, we’re going to look into the reasons why high engagement rates on Facebook are crucial for your social media strategy and how to measure them.

+Before looking at Facebook engagement, we need to clear that up.
 Perhaps you already know what we mean when we say “engagement”, but it doesn’t hurt to refresh your memory.
 Engagement is a social media analytics metric that measures user activities on your posts.
 If your content isn’t stopping your audience from mindlessly scrolling through their feed, then you’re not posting engaging content.
+You can measure engagement on different social media profiles, for example, on Facebook, or Instagram.

 It’s possible to engage your fans by asking them to talk about their experiences with your brand, to share your video, or to tag their friends under the post.
 You can take it to the next level if you incentivize their interactions, just make sure it’s legal.